-Most sensitive: Social Security numbers or (in Canada) Social Insurance Numbers, online-account passwords, financial-account numbers and payment-card security codes (the three- or four-digit number printed on the front or back of payment cards).
+Most sensitive: Social Security numbers or (in Canada) Social Insurance Numbers, online-account passwords, passport numbers, financial-account numbers and payment-card security codes (the three- or four-digit number printed on the front or back of payment cards).

 An online-account password, combined with an email address, can be used to hijack online accounts.
 A card security code lets a thief use a stolen card number for online and telephone shopping.
 A bank account number lets snoops track your financial history and even move money into (but probably not out of) an account.

 The company that suffered the breach may tell you that even though email passwords or credit-card numbers were stolen, those items were encrypted and hence "safe."
 Don't take their word for it — hackers and cybercriminals can "crack" many forms of encryption.
 If your password was less than 10 characters long or used words that can be found in the dictionary, consider it stolen.